Computing Equilibria in Binary Networked Public Goods Games: Homogeneous BNPG

-Finally, we show that the convexity of $g$ is necessary to efficiently checking the existence of a non-trivial PSNE; intuitively, this is because the convexity leads to the monotonicity of $\Delta g$, which is essential to the characterization of non-trivial PSNEs with $k$-cores.
+Finally, Theorem~\ref{th:fully-homo-hard} shows that the convexity of $g$ is necessary to efficiently checking the existence of a non-trivial PSNE; intuitively, this is because the convexity leads to the monotonicity of $\Delta g$, which is essential to characterize the non-trivial PSNE by the $k$-core.

-\begin{theorem} \footnote{This corresponds to Theorem 10 in an older version of the paper (v2 at \url{https://arxiv.org/abs/1911.05788}), which was flawed as pointed out by~\citet{yang2020refined}.
-For completeness, we describe the correction provided by~\citet{yang2020refined}.} Consider a fully homogeneous BNPG with general $g$, checking the existence of a non-trivial PSNE is NP-complete. \end{theorem} \begin{proof} The proof is from~\citet{yang2020refined}.
-It is clearly that we can verify a non-trivial PSNE in polynomial time; thus the problem is in NP.
-The reduction is from the \textsc{3-Regular Induced Subgraph} problem (3-RIS); given a graph $\mathcal{H}$, the 3-RIS problem is to decide if $\mathcal{H}$ admits a 3-regular induced subgraph.

-Given an instance of 3-RIS defined on a graph $\mathcal{H}$, we construct a fully homogeneous BNPG instance as follows: the underlying graph is the same as $\mathcal{H}$, the function $g$ satisfies that

-and the cost $c = 2$.
-As a result, $\Delta g(3) = c$ and $\Delta g(x) < c$ for any $x \ne 3$; the players are indifferent between investing and not investing if exactly three of the neighbors invest, and prefers not investing otherwise.
-Suppose $\mathcal{H}$ has a 3-regular induced subgraph.
-A non-trivial PSNE is that only the nodes of the subgraph invest.
-For the other direction, suppose a non-trivial PSNE exists.
-The induced subgraph on the investing players is a 3-regular graph. \end{proof}